WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/abbreviations.md

 ## Periods

 Use periods at the end of shortened words.
 Don't use periods with acronyms and initialisms.
 Similarly, don't use periods with commons words that are abbreviations such as *app* or *demo*.
 Don't use a period with an abbreviation for the name of a country, US state, or the District of Columbia (DC).

+## Plurals of abbreviations

+The plural of an abbreviation can be formed like any other regular term; if the abbreviation is for a singular noun, add a lowercase *s* to form its plural.
+If the abbreviation is for a plural noun, don't add an *s*.
+Examples include APIs, CMSs, IDEs.
+Also ensure that the possessive form of the word (an apostrophe *'* before the *s*) is not used.